muratk5n/thirdwave/en/README.md

 ---

-- CAPER achieves process intensified hydrogen production from ethanol.
+- "CAPER achieves process intensified hydrogen production from ethanol.

 - High-pressure H2 is electrochemically produced at low temperatures and voltages.

 - CO2 is captured within the caustic electrolyte for a carbon-neutral process.

-- 100% Faraday efficiency and pure H2 in the gas phase is achieved.
+- 100% Faraday efficiency and pure H2 in the gas phase is achieved"

 [Paper](https://www.sciencedirect.com/science/article/abs/pii/S0926860X22001703)